liuzel01/docker/template/assets/assets/shuwei6/DockwareSamplePlugin/README.md

 # Dockware Sample Plugin

-This is our sample plugin to get you started with Shopware development as fast as possible.
+This is our sample plugin to get you started with Shuwei development as fast as possible.

 It's already installed and activated.